Deciding where to sell your stuff to make more money can be overwhelming, but you can use an app you already have to declutter your home.

 To boost your post, set your budget, add the amount of time you want the ad to run, then pay Facebook.
 Facebook accepts credit, debit and PayPal, but also gives you the option to link a bank account directly.

 Facebook doesn’t handle transactions, so you don’t pay a fee like you would on eBay.
 This means that you have to arrange payment with the buyer.

-Facebook recommends PayPal or another person-to-person payment method like Venmo or Cash App.
+Facebook recommends PayPal or cash, but you can also use another person-to-person payment method like Venmo or Cash App.
 Whatever you choose, make sure that you communicate how you’d like to be paid with the buyer before you meet them.

 Safety is another consideration when meeting someone to sell an item.
 Bringing someone with you and completing the transaction in a public area with people around are both recommended.